 When in 2005 guitarist Marc Ford was convinced to rejoin his old band mates for a reunion tour it was certainly cause for celebration, because at last, the finest line-up of The Black Crowes was back finally, fully prepared to blow everyone away like they did in their glory days.
-Though after nearly two years on the road, and one superb live album later, Ford unexpectedly quit, followed by keyboardist Eddie Harsch soon after (the latter most likely due to drug problems), forcing the band to bring in a couple of last minute replacements before eventually settling on Adam MacDougall and Luther Dickenson, on piano and guitar respectively.
+Though after nearly two years on the road, and one superb live album later, Ford unexpectedly quit, followed by keyboardist Eddie Harsch soon after, forcing the band to bring in a couple of last minute replacements before eventually settling on Adam MacDougall and Luther Dickenson, on piano and guitar respectively.
 Which is a shame really, since Warpaint, their first studio album since 2001, would have benefited enormously had of Ford and Harsch stuck around long enough to contribute to what was already a quite considerable chemistry.

-They attempt to re-create their youth on “Evergreen”, and manage a pretty close facsimile until the uninspired chorus kicks in, which is a pity, as the guitar playing is anything but, especially Dickenson, who plucks and plies his instrument like some demented demon intent on possessing the listener’s soul before dragging it down into Hades.
-The Stonesy “Wee Who See the Deep” suffers from the same problem, namely great playing mired by a lousy chorus.
-More successful is the plaintively picturesque “Locust Street”, a quietly depressing narrative that deserves to be re-heard.
+They attempt to re-create their youth on “Evergreen”, where the guitar playing is truly inspired, especially new recruit Dickenson, who plucks and plies his instrument like some demented demon intent on possessing the listener’s soul before dragging it down into Hades.
+The Stonesy “Wee Who See the Deep” is a sort of “Gimme Shelter” in slow motion, while the plaintively picturesque “Locust Street” paints a quietly depressing narrative that deserves to be re-heard.

 Anyone expecting another Southern Harmony, or even Amorica must have no doubt raised an eyebrow or two.
 Although I guess it depends on who you talk to.
 My own opinion rests upon a point I made earlier, in that had Marc Ford and Eddie Harsch made their own contributions I’m sure that Warpaint might have proved to be far more superior to what is presented here.
+Which is not to say that there is in any way a lack of quality going on.
 That bands often run out of ideas and struggle to reassert themselves artistically after the first few albums is nothing new, nor unsurprising.
-And while a fire had indeed been reignited, it nevertheless paled in comparison to the one they previously held.
-At least The Rolling Stones could still churn out a “Beast of Burden” or “Start Me Up” so late in their career.
-Sadly one won’t find anything anywhere near as enthralling on this release I’m afraid to say.
-A telling sign if there was ever one.
+While a fire had indeed been reignited, the flame was perhaps slightly less than bright than what had been presented in their younger years.